Arthur L. Carter: Background

+Career

-He worked for Lehman Brothers for a period of time, but after taking a break to study at Dartmouth's Tuck School of Business, he started Carter, Berlind, & Weill in 1960, which eventually grew into Shearson Loeb Rhoades, later merging with Lehman to form Shearson Lehman Brothers.
+Carter worked for Lehman Brothers for a period of time, but after taking a break to study at Dartmouth's Tuck School of Business, he started Carter, Berlind, & Weill in 1960, which eventually grew into Shearson Loeb Rhoades, later merging with Lehman to form Shearson Lehman Brothers.

-After ten years, he sold his stake in Carter Berlind and tried his hand at several other businesses.
+After ten years, he sold his stake in Carter Berlind and tried his hand at several other businesses through the holding company Utilities & Industries Corporation.
 Eventually, deciding that he wanted to run a newspaper, he started the Litchfield County Times, when no existing paper met his criteria.
 In December 1985, he was able to buy a controlling stake in The Nation.
 In 1987, he founded the weekly paper The New York Observer, which covered New York culture and politics.
 In 1995, he sold The Nation, in 2001, he sold the Litchfield County Times, and he sold The Observer in 2006.

 In 2008, New York University renamed its journalism department the Arthur L. Carter Journalism Institute.
 Carter had previously taught at NYU as an adjunct professor of philosophy and journalism.

-Personal life
+Personal life and death

-He has three children: Jon Carter, Whendy Carter and Ellen Carter from his first marriage to Linda Schweitzer.
+Carter had three children: Jon, Whendy, and Ellen from his first marriage to Linda Schweitzer, which lasted from 1957 until their divorce in 1965.
 In 1967, he married actress Dixie Carter, with whom he had two daughters, Ginna and Mary Dixie.
 They divorced 10 years later.
-He has been married to Dr. Linda Carter since 1980.
+In 1980, he married Dr. Linda Kessler.
 His stepdaughter is actress Ali Marsh, whose husband is actor Fred Weller.
-He has 12 grandchildren.
+He had 12 grandchildren.

-He is also a visual artist: his paintings and sculptures have been exhibited in Tennessee, Rhode Island, and Paris, among other places.
-Charles A. Riley ll who has authored two volumes on Carter's work has wrotten of it ..."Arthur Carter's metal sculpture is a form of drawing in space, and so it is not surprising that analytical, exploratory drawing is the foundation of his practice as an artist".
+He was also a visual artist: his paintings and sculptures have been exhibited in Tennessee, Rhode Island, and Paris, among other places.
+Charles A. Riley ll who has authored two volumes on Carter's work has written of it ..."Arthur Carter's metal sculpture is a form of drawing in space, and so it is not surprising that analytical, exploratory drawing is the foundation of his practice as an artist".

+Carter died at a hospital in Manhattan on December 7, 2025, at the age of 93.